greggersaurus/OpenSteamController/README.md

 * Check that defaults are set for all configuration registers being accessed.
     * Now that we are getting past EEPROM access more registers are being accessed.

+* Hook up UART to Steam Controller?
+    * Simulation makes it look like USART is being setup
+        * Need to verify it is being setup as UART
+    * Requires solder on to Steam Controller...
+        * Are correct pins obvious?

+* Hook up debugger to Steam Controller?
+    * Use debugger on LPCXpresso11U37H Evaluation board OM13074
+    * Create pogo pin adapter to debug spot on Steam Controller
+        * Need to understand how to connect 10 pin header to 6 ping DEBUG

 ### EEPROM Assumption